-Is Tech making us Free or Dom?
+Is tech making us free or dom?

-Nelson Mandela met F.W. de Klerk for the first time in 1989 and subsequently, South Africa began steps towards freedom.
-During the same year, Tim Berners Lev laid out his vision for what would become the web in a document called “Information Management: A Proposal.
+Nelson Mandela met FW de Klerk for the first time in 1989 and subsequently, South Africa began steps towards freedom.
+During the same year, Tim Berners-Lee laid out his vision for what would become the web in a document called “Information Management: A Proposal”.

 The same is true for some businesses that continued to trade online despite the lockdown whilst some in the township could not do business at all.